Koichi Sugiyama: Dragon Quest and other video games

 Sugiyama's first contact with Enix was by a fan letter he wrote them regarding a PC shogi game in the early 1980s.
 After Enix's staff overcame the shock of receiving a handwritten postcard from a celebrity of Sugiyama's stature, they were so impressed by his depth of knowledge and appreciation of games that they decided to ask Sugiyama to create music for their games.
 Sugiyama started composing for the PC-8801, and was working for Enix at the time.
-His first project with the company was the 1986 game Wingman 2.
+His first project with the company was the 1986 game Wing-Man 2: Kītakurā no Fukkatsu.
 Later that year, he composed for his first major project, Dragon Quest.
 His classical score for the game was considered revolutionary for console video game music.

-Sugiyama was the one of the first video game composers to record with a live orchestra.
-In 1986, the CD, Dragon Quest I Symphonic Suite, was released, utilizing the London Philharmonic Orchestra to interpret Sugiyama's melodies.
+Sugiyama was one of the first video game composers to record with a live orchestra.
+In 1986, the CD, Dragon Quest Suite, was released, utilizing the Tokyo Strings Ensemble to interpret Sugiyama's melodies.
 The soundtrack's eight melodies (Opening, Castle, Town, Field, Dungeon, Battle, Final Battle, and Ending) set the template for most role-playing video game soundtracks released since then, many of which have been organized in a similar manner.